dnd-al-krk/portal_frontend/README.md

     ```

 1. Bootstrap app with `fab devel bootstrap`

+If you already have virtualenv created previously simply enter it before starting server: `workon portal`

 1. Run server with `fab devel runserver`
 1. Open in the browser `localhost:8000`